-- 1. Choose a place to park, and pull the RV into the site. - 2.
+- 1. Choose a mostly level place to park, and pull the RV into the site. - 2.
 Block the wheels to keep the RV from rolling. - 3.
 LOWER the landing legs to stabilize the RV. - For proper operation, it is important to follow the manufacturer's instructions. - 4.
-Disconnect the wire harness/connector plug. - 5.
-Disconnect the breakaway switch lanyard. - 6.
+Disconnect the wire harness/7-Way Plug. - 5.
+Disconnect the Breakaway Switch Lanyard (cable). - 6.
 OPEN the truck tailgate. - Unless your truck is equipped with a tailgate designed to accommodate a FW hitch. - 7.
-Shift your truck into reverse, but DO NOT press on the accelerator. - This moves the kingpin off the locking bar, so that it can be disengaged. - 8.
-Apply the brakes, then set your parking brake. - 9.
+Shift your truck into reverse, but DO NOT press on the accelerator. - This moves the kingpin off the locking bar, • so that it can be disengaged. - 8.
+Apply the brakes, then Set your parking brake. - 9.
 Disengage the locking bar, then Unhitch the RV. - 10.
 Pull away your tow vehicle. - 11.
-Level the RV front to back by adjusting the fifth-wheel height.
+Level the RV (front to back) by adjusting the fifth-wheel height.